KennethS0/Space-Invaders/README.md

 # Space-Invaders
 A game made for the Computer Architecture course.
-It's a simple Space Invaders implementation in C with a small assembly integration.
+It's a simple Space Invaders implementation in C++ with a small assembly integration.

 ## Requirements
 Must be on any Linux distribution that supports x86_64.